d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 > ![Logout Example 1](images/examples/logout_ex1.png "Logout example 1")

 > Here the logout flag was used to demonstrate that the server can be logged out of after another command.
-Here, after the **EmbSata1Enabled** property of **HpBios** was set to a new value, the server was logged out of because the logout flag was included.
+Here, after the **EmbSata1Enabled** property of **Bios** was set to a new value, the server was logged out of because the logout flag was included.

 > ![Logout Example 2](images/examples/logout_ex2.png "Logout example 2")